CutieCity/guide/docs/the-fediverse/migrating-servers.md

     the case that your [account alias] hasn't propagated through the network from your new server to your old (a.k.a. current) server yet.
 You may want to double-check that you've set it properly on your <u>new</u> account.
-If it looks correct, simply wait a bit, then try pressing the button again.
+If it looks correct, simply wait a bit, then click **Move Followers** again.

     If you're wondering why you aren't immediately seeing _all_ of your followers on your new account, don't worry!
 This is expected behavior due to